Without a Well-Maintained Content Library You Can’t Hope to Compete in Today’s Content-Centric World

 Content is the cornerstone of any successful engagement strategy.
 Everything from case studies to industry research and conventional blogs build your brand’s credibility.
 In today’s digital world, businesses are striving to be top providers of information on-the-go.

-In the Executive Briefing Center, content is not just a means to inform; it’s a tool for impressing existing partners or potential clients by showcasing your authority on various subjects.
+In the Executive Briefing Center (EBC) or Customer Experience Center (CEC), content is not just a means to inform; it’s a tool for impressing existing partners or potential clients by showcasing your authority on various subjects.
 Of course, this is always done through a strong, well-planned presentation backed by dozens — if not hundreds — of supporting content types.

 At every stage of the customer experience journey, content is an instrumental component that moves your audience along the sales funnel.
 Yet in the context of an EBC program, it’s utterly inefficient if you don’t have a proper topic library or content management system.